 We have a friend who used to teach with the Montessori method.
 I remember going over to her house a long time ago and she had these amazing antique hand coffee grinders.
 My boys fell in love with them and just sat there and ground up coffee beans forever.
-I was amazed and have been searching for hand coffee grinders ever since.
-The other day I visited the Supermarket in Austin’s Chinatown Center and found three grinders for the class for $9 each.
-Score!
+Ever since, I love collecting hand coffee grinders .
 They are such simple machines, but so wondrous for kids.

 Our class started out with learning how the grinders worked and examining the whole coffee beans.
 The coffee bean aroma filled the classroom.
 Once the kids seemed to have their fill of coffee grinding fun, we moved over to another table for our next lesson.